shaefner-usgs/easy-web-forms/README.md

     This creates a 'dist' folder with the compiled code and PHP files.

-2. **Include** the PHP, CSS and JavaScript dependencies in a new document in dist/htdocs:
+2. **Include** the PHP, CSS and JavaScript dependencies in a new document (e.g. form.php) in dist/htdocs:

     ```php
     include_once '../lib/easy-web-forms.inc.php';